Common Home Warranty Scam Tactics to Know

 Are home warranties a scam?

-Home warranties themselves are not scams — they are legitimate service contracts that cover the repair or replacement of home systems and appliances.
-The confusion arises because fraudulent companies use the term "home warranty" to deceive homeowners.
+Home warranties themselves are not scams.
+They are legitimate service contracts that cover the repair or replacement of home systems and appliances.
+The confusion arises because fraudulent companies use the term "home warranty" to deceive homeowners, and even some legitimate providers have been sued for deceptive sales practices.
 When purchased from a reputable, licensed provider with a transparent contract, a home warranty can offer real financial protection.
-Always verify any company before buying.
-You can also read our guide on what a home warranty is for a full overview.

 What is the "Home Warranty Division" scam?

 The Home Warranty Division scam refers to a widespread mail fraud scheme where homeowners receive letters appearing to come from an official government or lender division.
-The letters warn that your home warranty is expiring and demand urgent action.
-In reality, "Home Warranty Division" is not a real government agency — it's a label used by deceptive marketers to create false authority.
+The letters warn that your home warranty is expiring and demand urgent action, sometimes referencing "Fannie Mae Mortgage" to seem more official.
+In reality, "Home Warranty Division" is not a real government agency or business, and Fannie Mae has publicly confirmed it is not affiliated with any home warranty company.
 These letters are unsolicited solicitations, not official notices.

 How can I tell if a home warranty letter is legitimate?

-Check whether the letter includes a fine-print disclaimer saying it's not affiliated with your lender — that's a major red flag.
-Cross-reference any account numbers mentioned with your actual mortgage account.
+Check whether the letter includes a fine-print disclaimer saying it's not affiliated with your lender, since that's a major red flag.
+Cross-reference any "Customer ID" or account numbers mentioned with your actual mortgage account.
 Contact your lender directly using their official contact information (not the number on the letter) to confirm whether the notice is real.
 Legitimate home warranty offers come from companies you actively sought out, not in unsolicited mailers with threatening language.

 Can I get my money back if I was scammed by a fake home warranty company?

-If you paid by credit card, contact your card issuer immediately to dispute the charge — most cards have fraud protection.
+If you paid by credit card, contact your card issuer immediately to dispute the charge, since most cards have fraud protection.
 If you paid by check or bank transfer, contact your bank and file a report with your state attorney general and the FTC.
-While recovery isn't always guaranteed, acting quickly significantly improves your chances.
-Keep all documentation including the original letter, envelopes, and any communications with the company.
+Arizona consumers who bought Choice Home Warranty by phone between January 1, 2013 and December 31, 2025 for an Arizona home can also file for restitution through the AG's online form by August 1, 2026.
+Acting quickly and keeping all documentation significantly improves your chances of recovery.

-What are the best home warranty companies I can trust?
+What are the best home warranty companies I can trust in 2026?

-Top-rated and widely reviewed companies include American Home Shield, Liberty Home Guard, First American Home Warranty, and 2-10 Home Buyers Warranty.
-These companies are licensed across multiple states, have established BBB profiles, and publish clear contracts.
-Always compare multiple providers, read the actual contract before paying, and verify state licensing through your state's insurance or consumer protection department.
+Top-rated and widely reviewed companies for 2026 include American Home Shield, Liberty Home Guard, Cinch Home Services, and First American Home Warranty.
+Liberty Home Guard holds a 4.5/5 ConsumerAffairs rating from more than 1,700 reviews with a 365-day workmanship guarantee, while American Home Shield offers some of the highest aggregate coverage limits in the industry at up to $50,000 per term.
+Always compare multiple providers, read the actual contract before paying, and verify state licensing.
 See our full comparison of the best home warranty companies in 2026 for detailed breakdowns.